What is Toronto's drug checking service?

 Samples are collected at five harm reduction agencies in Toronto where supervised consumption services are also offered, known as collection sites:

-Results are available within a business day or two and are communicated to service users by harm reduction staff in person or by phone.
-Along with these results, service users receive tailored harm reduction supports, guidance, and referral to services (e.g., supervised consumption, naloxone training, primary health care).
+Results are both qualitative and quantitative (i.e., which substances are found in each sample and varying degrees of information about how much of each substance is present) and are available within a business day or two.
+Results are communicated to service users by harm reduction staff in person, by phone, or by email, along with tailored harm reduction supports, guidance, and referrals to drug-related, health, and social services (e.g., supervised consumption, naloxone training, primary health care).

 Samples are transported from the harm reduction agencies where they are collected to a nearby laboratory at the Centre for Addiction and Mental Health or St. Michael’s Hospital, known as analysis sites, to be analyzed.

-Toronto’s drug checking service uses mass spectrometry technologies (gas and liquid chromatography).
-These sophisticated lab-based technologies offer detailed information about which drugs are found in each sample, along with some information about how much of each drug is present.
+Toronto’s Drug Checking Service uses mass spectrometry technologies (gas and liquid chromatography).
+These sophisticated lab-based technologies offer detailed information about which substances are found in each sample, along with some information about how much of each drug is present.

-Who is involved in Toronto’s drug checking checking service?
+Who is involved in Toronto’s Drug Checking Service?

 Acknowledgments

-We acknowledge our service users, the members of our community advisory board, our partner organizations, and those that have lost their lives – both in the ongoing drug poisoning crisis and long before – due to policies of drug criminalization.
+We acknowledge the members of our community that have lost their lives – both in the ongoing toxic drug supply crisis and long before – due to policies of drug criminalization.

-We acknowledge that the land on which we operate Toronto’s drug checking service is the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples, and is now home to many diverse First Nations, Inuit, and Métis peoples.
+We acknowledge that the land on which we operate is the traditional territory of many nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples, and is now home to many diverse First Nations, Inuit, and Métis peoples.

 We acknowledge that racialized communities and survivors of colonization are disproportionately impacted by unjust drug policies.
 We strive to support the development of equitable drug policies that are responsive to the needs of racialized people who use drugs – including Black, Indigenous, and People of Colour – and their communities.

-We acknowledge that many of the samples we check are linked to both fatal and non-fatal overdose, as well as adverse health events that impact individuals, families, friends, loved ones, and entire communities.
-We wish to acknowledge the people and pain behind the numbers we share.
+We know that many of the samples we check are linked to both fatal and non-fatal overdose, as well as adverse health events.
+We acknowledge the people and pain behind the data we share.